 - Dump the dough onto a floured work surface and quickly knead dough a few times until it comes together.
 Halve the dough.

-- On a floured surface, use a rolling pin to roll dough into two 11-inch rounds.
+- On a floured surface, use a rolling pin to roll dough into two rounds about 11 inches in diameter.
+For best results, roll the dough out about as thin as reasonably possible.
 Transfer dough to a baking pan (my baking pan is non-stick, but if yours isn’t, you might want to lightly grease it with cooking spray).

 - Brush the outer 1-inch of the dough with a light coating of olive oil.
 Add drained, crushed tomatoes (crush the tomatoes over the sink to get out as much liquid as possible) or pizza sauce of your choice.
 Sprinkle with cheese and vegetables.